V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

 [Recorded the byte count(s) of every synced variable type in udon](https://vxtwitter.com/Centauri2442/status/1747888817518879039)

+Here's the table without using the "^" symbol for repetitions:

 | System Type                 | maxByte | minByte | variableType    | Notes                                                                                                          |
 | --------------------------- | ------- | ------- | --------------- | -------------------------------------------------------------------------------------------------------------- |
 | System.Boolean              | 2       | 2       | Bool            |                                                                                                                |